nathanbraun/nathanbraun-com/src/content/ble.md

 weight, Forfeit) but it'd feel pretty hard, like I was making a big push at the deadline vs. something more sustainable.

-Then one day I remembered a girl I used to work with saying she lost 50+ lbs doing Bright Line Eating.
+Then one day I remembered someone I used to work with saying she lost 50+ lbs doing Bright Line Eating.
 As part of my ongoing list of things to try, I bought the book and read it.